X-Ray Fish Care & Keeping: Size, Diet, and Tank Setup

 Tank mates

-X-ray tetras (Pristella maxillaris) are generally peaceful and social fish, making them suitable for community aquariums.
-When choosing tank mates for X-ray tetras, it’s essential to consider fish that share similar water parameters and temperament to ensure a harmonious environment.
+X-ray tetras are generally peaceful and social fish, making them excellent candidates for community aquariums.
+When selecting tank mates for x-ray tetras, it’s crucial to choose species that have similar water parameters and temperaments to ensure a harmonious environment.
+Suitable companions include other small, non-aggressive fish such as neon tetras, rasboras, and guppies, which can coexist peacefully without stressing each other.

 1. Other Small Tetras: Since X-ray tetras are tetras themselves, they generally get along well with other small tetra species.
 Examples include Neon Tetras, Cardinal Tetras, Rummy Nose Tetras, and Glowlight Tetras.
 These species are of similar size and share similar water requirements.